-Within the major course, further attention will focus upon practical acting skills and performance techniques.
-Students will be offered greater opportunities of engaging in drama workshops (both internal and external) and participate in an additional public performance to a live audience.
+Within the major course, further attention will focus upon building practical acting skills and performance techniques, as well as the development of dramatic concepts and original ideas for performance.
+Students may also be offered opportunities to engage in drama workshops (both internally and externally) and performances for public audiences.